 A maximum array of Powerwall batteries has the capacity for almost two days of power for a typical American household while a maximum array of Mercedes batteries will last for less than one day.
 Daimler, however, believes that most people aren’t looking to fully power their homes, but for a conveniently sized backup power solution.

 “The modules themselves are rather lightweight at less than 30 kilograms, so you can carry it with one man compared to Tesla,” said Frank Spennemann, Daimler senior manager of business innovation.
 “You can put it on the ground, so you don’t have to wall mount it, and it has very easy wiring.”

-Nissan and startup company Orbison have also recently announced home battery solutions.
+Nissan and startup company Orison have also recently announced home battery solutions.
 Nissan’s xStorage will store 4.2kWh of energy and cost about $4,500 including installation.
 Nissan expects to ship the xStorage battery system in September, according to Ars Technica.
-Orbison’s 40-pound battery panel can store 2.2kWh of energy or a maximum of 13.2kWh if five panels are linked together.
-Orbison has not set firm prices for its unit but it did have a successful Kickstarter crowdfunding campaign in which units could be reserved at $1,600.
-Orbison expects to ship by this summer.
+Orison’s 40-pound battery panel can store 2.2kWh of energy or a maximum of 13.2kWh if five panels are linked together.
+Orison has not set firm prices for its unit but it did have a successful Kickstarter crowdfunding campaign in which units could be reserved at $1,600.
+Orison expects to ship by this summer.